Planning a Home Extension in the UK: A Contractor's Step-by-Step Guide

 Planning — What Can You Build?

-In England, many single-storey rear extensions fall within permitted development (PD) — meaning you don't need full planning permission.
-The rules allow a single-storey rear extension of up to 4 metres deep on a detached house, or 3 metres deep on a semi-detached or terraced property, provided the extension does not exceed the original roof height, does not occupy more than 50% of the garden, and meets a range of other conditions relating to materials, windows, and proximity to boundaries.
+In England, many single-storey rear extensions fall within permitted development (PD), meaning no full planning application is required.
+The rules allow up to 4 metres deep on a detached house or 3 metres deep on a semi-detached or terraced property, provided the extension doesn't exceed the original roof height, doesn't cover more than 50% of the garden, and meets a range of conditions relating to materials, windows, and boundary proximity.

-However, permitted development rights do not apply to: listed buildings (always need listed building consent), properties in conservation areas (some extensions still allowed, but stricter rules apply), flats and maisonettes (no PD rights at all), and some properties where PD rights have been removed by a condition on the original planning consent — common on some 1980s and 1990s estates.
+Permitted development rights do not apply to listed buildings (which always need listed building consent), properties in conservation areas (stricter rules apply), flats and maisonettes (no PD rights at all), or properties where PD rights have been removed by a planning condition.
+This last one catches people regularly, particularly on some 1980s and 1990s estates.
 Always check before assuming PD applies.

-If your extension exceeds the PD limits — for example, a rear extension deeper than 4m, or a double-storey extension — you will need a formal householder planning application.
-This involves submitting drawings, paying a fee (currently £258 for a householder application in England as of 2026), and waiting for a decision.
-The statutory determination period is 8 weeks, though many councils take longer in practice.
+If your extension exceeds the PD limits, a deeper rear extension or anything double-storey, you need a formal householder planning application.
+That means submitting drawings, paying the fee (£258 for a householder application in England as of 2026), and waiting.
+The statutory determination period is 8 weeks, though many councils take 10–14 weeks in practice.

-Side extensions in particular are often not permitted development and require full planning permission — planners are generally protective of the gap between houses and the street scene.
-If you're considering a side extension, check the rules for your specific property and area before commissioning detailed drawings.
+Side extensions are a particular watch-out.
+They are often not permitted development and planners are generally protective of the gap between houses and the street scene.
+If you're thinking about a side extension, check the rules for your specific property before commissioning detailed drawings.

 Party Wall Act

 If your extension is within 3 metres of a neighbouring property's foundation, or involves excavation within 6 metres of a neighbouring structure, the Party Wall etc. Act 1996 applies.
-You must serve notice on the affected neighbours before work begins.
-If they agree to the works, you can proceed.
-If they dissent or fail to respond, you must appoint a party wall surveyor — and you pay their costs as well as your own.
+You must serve notice on affected neighbours before work begins.
+If they agree, you can proceed.
+If they dissent or fail to respond, you must appoint a party wall surveyor.
+You pay their costs as well as your own.

-Serving notice early is in your interest.
-Notice must be served at least 2 months before the proposed start date for most party wall works.
-Leaving it until you're ready to start creates a delay you can't control.
-Most neighbours who are served notice and understand the process are happy to agree — particularly if you engage with them early and explain what you're proposing.
+Serve notice early.
+It must go out at least 2 months before the proposed start date for most party wall works.
+Leaving it until you're ready to start creates a delay you cannot control.
+Most neighbours who understand the process are happy to agree, particularly if you talk to them before the formal notice arrives rather than letting a legal document be their first notification.

 Budget Feasibility

 Before commissioning detailed design, run a rough cost check to confirm the project is financially viable.
 Use the build cost calculator to get a per-m² estimate for your specification level and region.
-Add 10–15% for professional fees, 10% contingency, utility connections if applicable, and VAT (standard rate at 20% for most extension work).
-If the total comes to more than the project adds to the value of your property, the economics need revisiting before you invest in detailed design.
+Add 10–15% for professional fees, 10% contingency, any utility connections, and VAT (20% on most extension work).
+If the total exceeds what the project adds to the property's value, the economics need revisiting before anyone picks up a pencil.

 Step 2: Design and Approvals